-The gb Pockit is the world’s smallest folding stroller.
+The Gb Pockit is the world’s smallest folding stroller.
 It’s sufficiently compact to fit into a plane’s overhead compartment and folds and opens easily with a push of a button.
 The stroller comes newborn-ready and can accommodate children up to 55 lbs!
-Other great features include a comfortable reclining seat, large sunshade, and storage basket.
+Other great features include a comfortable reclining seat, a large sunshade, and a storage basket.

 An Ergonomic Baby Carrier

 A baby carrier is another convenient way to get around when you can’t put your newborn down.
 Not only that, but having baby snuggled up next to you can help relieve colic, increase bonding, and lull baby to sleep.

 This ergonomic carrier keeps the baby seated in a comfortable frog-legged position, which promotes healthy hip and spine development.
 It also provides maximum comfort for parents, whether they wear baby front-inward, front-outward, on the hip, or on the back.
 The adjustable, velcro waistband offers extra support and the built-in hood protects the baby from the elements and provides privacy when nursing in public.